 On certain lattices, for certain interactions, there is no ground state that fully "satisfies" the interaction for all spins.
 For example, on a triangular lattice if there is an antiferromagnetic interaction between bonds, there is no way that all the spins can point in the opposite direction from their neighbors.
-For example, as shown in the left of Fig. 16.2 on a triangle, once two of the of the spins are aligned opposite each other, independent of which direction the spin on the last site points, it not be antiparallel to one of its neighbors.
-It turns out that (assuming the spins are classical variables) the ground state of the antiferromagnetic Heisenberg hamiltonian on a triangle is the configuration shown on the right of Fig. 16.2.
-While each bond is not quite optimally anti-aligned, the overall energy is optimal for this Hamiltonian5
+For example, as shown in the left of Fig. 18.2 on a triangle, once two of the of the spins are aligned opposite each other, independent of which direction the spin on the last site points, it not be antiparallel to one of its neighbors.
+It turns out that (assuming the spins are classical variables) the ground state of the antiferromagnetic Heisenberg hamiltonian on a triangle is the configuration shown on the right of Fig. 18.2.
+While each bond is not quite optimally anti-aligned, the overall energy is optimal for this Hamiltonian

-$^{^4}$ These are the experiments that won the Nobel prize for Clifford Schull.
+&lt;sup>6These are the experiments that won the Nobel prize for Clifford Schull.
+See footnote 9 from chapter 12.